Cybergate9/driowww/services.md

 * Web or Mobile applications built using your data.
 * Application, API and data hosting.

-If you care about such details we have up to date skills including:
+If you care about such things we have up to date skills including:

-* Language experience: formerly C and Perl, these days mostly PHP or Javascript
+* Language experience: formerly C and Perl, these days mostly PHP or Javascript (Node.js)
 * Used to working in environments such as: Windows, Linux, and OSX on single servers/machines, on VMware installations, or on Amazon EC2 (AWS)
 * Used to working on web servers based on Apache or Node.js on Windows/Linux/OSX
-* Data store and indexer experience includes: MySQL, some MSSQL, Elasticsearch, RethinkDB
+* Data store and indexer experience includes: SQL and NoSQL and in particular MySQL, some MSSQL and Postgres, Elasticsearch, RethinkDB, good exosure to mongodb and couchdb
 * Current vendor systems experience with Adlib (collections management) and Portfolio (digital asset management) with a raft of other server based systems experience in the past.

 We know we don't know everything.
 Where we believe you need different/additional expertise we'll say so, and recommend partners we can team up with to help you to get your job done.